guoqianglan/guoqianglan.github.io/_pages/about.md

     * Build autoencoder neural network to automate material inspection
     * Build LSTM neutral network to forecast the remaining useful life of the turbine engines based on their multivariate-time-series sensor data
   * Research associate (part-time), 2019-present
+    * Design a SaaS platform for material informatics based on Compute Canada Cloud and HPC
     * Manage academic cloud, database, and computation workflows/pipelines
 	* Apply artificial intelligent to facilitate new material discovery
-	* Coach master and PhD students for building computation workflows and data pipeline
+	* Coach master and PhD students for building computation workflows, data pipeline and CI/CD pipeline
 	* Assist to build AI-powered manufacturing processes for thin-film growth

 ## Publications: